gedex/gembel/README.md

 ```

 It just require `labels` (label properties to apply) and `repositories` (the
 target repositories).
-If label has `replace` property, it will replace matching
+If label has `replace` property (optional), it will replace
-label in the repository with the new one in `name`.
+matching label in the repository with the new one in `name`.